-The clinical department is not accepting graduate applicants for the 2014/2015 school year.
+The clinical department is accepting graduate applicants for admission in Fall, 2015.

 If you have questions about the program, you can contact the department secretary, Marcia Reau, who will either answer your question or put you in contact with a faculty member who can.
 Marcia can be reached through the following information: